-The revocable living trust has been a significant estate-planning tool for many years, and is the foundation for most estate plans in Wyoming.
-For that reason, it is important for people to understand how a revocable living trust works, the advantages of the arrangement and, most importantly, whether the advantages are applicable to their particular circumstances.
-If uncertain, our Wyoming trust attorney can assist you.
+The revocable living trust has been a significant estate-planning tool for many years and is the foundation for most estate plans in Wyoming.
+For that reason, it is important for people to understand how a Revocable Living Trust works, the advantages of the arrangement, and most importantly, whether the advantages are applicable to their particular circumstances.

-A trust is an agreement between individuals who establish the trust, called the trustors, settlors or grantors, and the individual(s) or company who will manage the trust’s assets, called the trustee.
-The individuals or organizations who receive the benefit from the assets in the trust are called the beneficiaries.
-A trust is called a living trust if it is a trust established between a trustor and a trustee while the trustor is still alive, as opposed to a testamentary trust which is established pursuant to a person’s Last Will and Testament and becomes effective upon the person’s death.
+A Trust is an agreement between the individuals who establish the Trust, called the trustors, settlors, or grantors, and the individual(s) or company who will manage the Trust’s assets, called the trustee.
+The individuals or organizations who receive the benefit from the assets in the Trust are called the beneficiaries.
+A Trust is called a Living Trust if it is a Trust established between a trustor and a trustee while the trustor is still alive, as opposed to a Testamentary Trust which is established pursuant to a person’s Last Will and Testament and becomes effective upon the person’s death.

 With just a Will, the assets of a decedent’s estate will have to detour through probate court before those assets are distributed to the decedent’s beneficiaries.
-In very general terms, probate is designed to ensure that a decedent’s debts are paid, and that the decedent’s assets pass to his or her beneficiaries in accordance with the decedent’s Will (or if the decedent did not leave a Will, then in accordance with intestate succession laws).
-Probate expenses in Wyoming generally approximate 5% to 10% of the gross probate assets.; however, if a person is diligent in transferring title to all of his or her assets to a revocable living trust prior to death, there would not be any assets titled in that person’s name at his or her death and, as a result, there would not be any assets of the decedent required to go through the probate proceeding.
+In very general terms, probate is designed to ensure that a decedent’s debts are paid and that the decedent’s assets pass to his or her beneficiaries in accordance with the decedent’s Will (or if the decedent did not leave a Will, then in accordance with intestate succession laws).
+Probate expenses in Wyoming generally approximate 5% to 10% of the gross probate assets.
+However, if a person is diligent in transferring title to all of his or her assets to a Revocable Living Trust prior to death, there would not be any assets titled in that person’s name at his or her death.
+As a result, there would not be any assets of the decedent required to go through the probate proceeding.

-While probate proceedings can be avoided with a removable living trust, it is important for individuals with substantial estates to understand that even if a trust is fully funded with all the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the trust, and the allocation of the trust’s assets to the subtrusts which are established following the trustor’s death.
+While probate proceedings can be avoided with a Revocable Living Trust, it is important for individuals with substantial estates to understand that even if a Trust is fully funded with all the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the Trust, and the allocation of the Trust’s assets to the subtrusts which are established following the trustor’s death.

-In addition to the primary benefits of a revocable living trust discussed above, there are other features of this type of trust which may be beneficial to trustors.
-For instance, in the event a trustor becomes physically or mentally incapacitated, the revocable living trust may eliminate the need for a conservatorship proceeding, and thereby permit the uninterrupted management of the trustor’s assets by the named successor trustee(s) without any court interference.
+In addition to the primary benefits of a Revocable Living Trust discussed above, there are other features of this type of Trust that may be beneficial to trustors.
+For instance, in the event a trustor becomes physically or mentally incapacitated, the Revocable Living Trust may eliminate the need for a conservatorship proceeding, and thereby permit the uninterrupted management of the trustor’s assets by the named successor trustee(s) without any court interference.
 This includes helping manage a limited liability company.

 Further, when a Will is probated, the contents of the estate and distribution scheme of the Will, as well as a list of the decedent’s assets, may become a matter of public record.
-In contrast, the provisions of a revocable living trust and a disclosure of its assets are not filed with the probate court (regardless of whether or not there is a probate).
-And finally, since the revocable living trust is simply an agreement between the trustors and the trustees, which are often the same individuals, it is very easy to make modifications or changes, or revoke the agreement entirely, without the formalities required by statutes for other testamentary documents.
+In contrast, the provisions of a Revocable Living Trust and a disclosure of its assets are not filed with the probate court (regardless of whether or not there is a probate).
+Finally, since the Revocable Living Trust is simply an agreement between the trustors and the trustees, who are often the same individuals, it is very easy to make modifications or changes or revoke the agreement entirely, without the formalities required by statutes for other testamentary documents.

 Most people want to plan for what happens to their money and property after they pass away.
 This is where a Will comes in.
 A Will allows an individual to state their intentions about how their assets should be distributed after they die.